pblieske/master_thesis/README.md

 ```bash
 python setupy.py install
 ```
 In the other folder, experiments, all the scripts for the simulations and the real-world data example can be found.
 For the consistency experiment, the plot is produced using a sperate script plot_consistency.py, for all the other experiment there is only one file for the simulation and plotting.
-The simulations are only rerun if the variable "run_exp" at the start of the file is set to True, else the saved results are plotted.
+The simulations are only rerun if the variable "run_exp" at the start of the file is set to "True", else the saved results are plotted.
 To run the a script e.g. use:
 ```bash
 python experiments/ozone.py
 ```